Osmany Juantorena

-Osmany Juantorena Portuondo (born 12 August 1985) is a Cuban-born Italian professional volleyball player, a member of Cuba national volleyball team in 2003–2006 and current member of Italian club Modena Volley.
+Osmany Juantorena Portuondo (born 12 August 1985) is a Cuban-born Italian professional volleyball player who plays as an outside hitter for Spanish club CV Guaguas.
 Juantorena was bronze medalist of the 2005 World League and silver medalist 2016 Summer Olympics.
 He is a multiple winner of the CEV Champions League and FIVB Club World Championship with the Italian club Trentino Volley.
 Juantorena is the record owner of the highest number of Most Valuable Player awards at FIVB Club World Championship, with 4 times.

+He was a member of the Cuba national volleyball team from 2003 to 2006.

 Personal life

 Juantorena was born in Santiago de Cuba.
 He is a nephew of Alberto Juantorena, a Cuban former track runner and politician.
 Osmany Juantorena and his wife Glenda became first time parents on May 3, 2013 with the arrival of their first baby daughter named Victoria.
 On September 23, 2018 with arrival second baby daughter named Angelica.

 He is fan of Inter and in 2019 he launched a shoe line.